Casualties of the September 11 attacks

 Initially, a total of 2,603 victims were confirmed to have been killed at the World Trade Center site.
 In 2007, the New York City medical examiner's office began to add people who died of illnesses caused by exposure to dust from the site to the official death toll.
-The first such victim was a woman, a civil rights lawyer, who had died from a chronic lung condition in February 2002.
-In September 2009, the office added a man who died in October 2008, and in 2011, a male accountant who had died in December 2010.
-This is what raises the number of victims from the World Trade Center site to 2,606, and the overall 9/11 death toll to 2,996.
+The first such victim was a woman who died in February 2002.
+In September 2009, the office added a man who died in October 2008, and in 2011, a man who had died in December 2010, raising the number of victims from the World Trade Center site to 2,606, and the overall 9/11 death toll to 2,996.

 As of August 2013, medical authorities concluded that 1,140 people who worked, lived, or studied in Lower Manhattan at the time of the attacks have been diagnosed with cancer as a result of "exposure to toxins at Ground Zero".
-In September 2014, it was reported that over 1,400 9/11 rescue workers who responded to the scene in the days and months after the attacks had since died.
+In September 2014, it was reported that over 1,400 rescue workers who responded to the scene in the days and months after the attacks had since died.
 At least 10 pregnancies were lost as a result of 9/11.
-Neither the FBI nor New York City officially recorded the casualties of the 9/11 attacks in their crime statistics for 2001, with the FBI stating in a disclaimer that "the number of deaths is so great that combining it with the traditional crime statistics will have an outlier effect that falsely skews all types of measurements in the program's analyses."
+Neither the FBI nor the New York City government officially recorded the casualties of the 9/11 attacks in their crime statistics for 2001, with the FBI stating in a disclaimer that "the number of deaths is so great that combining it with the traditional crime statistics will have an outlier effect that falsely skews all types of measurements in the program's analyses."

 Evacuation

 Most tall buildings in the United States at the time were not designed for complete evacuation during a crisis, even after the 1993 World Trade Center bombing.
 It was also procedural for announcements in the case of high-rise fire safety for individuals to remain in their offices unless they were near the burning floor.
-However, after it took ten hours to completely evacuate the towers in the 1993 attacks, multiple additions were made to the buildings and evacuation plans.
+However, after it took ten hours to completely evacuate the towers in the 1993 attack, multiple additions were made to the buildings and evacuation plans.
 Radio repeaters were installed in the towers to improve communication, battery powered emergency lights were installed, and fire drills held.
 Individuals who evacuated for both the 1993 and 2001 attacks reportedly stated they were better prepared for the 2001 evacuations.
 At least two individuals who had evacuated in both 1993 and 2001 later reported that they had prepared for a potential evacuation after 1993, by bringing either an item such as a flashlight or an emergency preparedness bag with them.